Forensic psychology: Training and education

 Forensic psychology involves both elements of basic as well as applied work.
-Forensic psychologists may hold a Ph.D. or Psy.D. in clinical psychology, counseling psychology, social psychology, organizational psychology, school psychology, or experimental psychology under accredited institutions.
-Additionally, 2 years of supervised experience in their field is necessary.
+Forensic psychologists may hold a PhD or Psy.D. in clinical psychology, counseling psychology, social psychology, organizational psychology, school psychology, or experimental psychology.
 There are no specific license requirements in the United States to be a forensic psychologist, although U.S. states, territories, and the District of Columbia require licensure for psychologists in the state they intend to practice.
 Certification specifically in forensic psychology is also available.

-In other countries, training and practitioner requirements may vary.
-In the United Kingdom, for example, a person must obtain the Graduate Basis for Registration with the British Psychological Society – normally through an undergraduate degree.
-This would be followed by Stages 1 (academic) and 2 (supervised practice) of the Diploma in Forensic Psychology (which would normally take 3 years full-time and 4 years part-time).
-Assessment occurs via examination, research, supervised practice, and the submission of a portfolio showing expertise across a range of criminological and legal applications of psychology.
-Once qualified as a "chartered" psychologist (with a specialism in forensic psychology), a practitioner must engage in continued professional development and demonstrate how much and of what kind, each year, in order to renew their practicing certificate.

-There are 65 forensic psychology degree programs offered in the US.
-Average tuition cost is $9,475 in-state and $25,856 out-of-state.
+There are 67 forensic psychology degree programs offered in the US.
+Average tuition cost for an undergraduate is $7,687 in-state and $26,401 out-of-state.
+For a graduate, the average tuition cost is $11,167 in-state and $20,272 out-of-state.

+A recent field survey of U.S. forensic psychologists found that most practitioners were mid-career, White, and female.
+Many respondents reported carrying student loan debt, and the study revealed gender-based and role-based pay disparities.
+There is a wide range of pay for individuals in the forensic psychology field.
+In the United States, the median annual income of clinical-forensic psychologists is $125,000 - $149,999, and the pay can range from $50,000 (entry-level) a year to more than $350,000 a year.

+As of 2023, the U.S. Bureau of Labor Statistics, has seen a 7% rise in psychologist employment, which is faster than average, and there has been 207,500 new jobs for psychologists.

-Roles in forensic psychology
+Practice and research in forensic psychology

+Forensic psychology may be utilized in five major areas (police and public safety, law, crime and delinquency, victimology and victim services, and corrections) and two sub-areas (family and schools).